Media & 360

 After selecting your Media file, Media source (which you uploaded to our system in step one) and texture format, you can click on

-Create to create a simple 360 skybox which will automatically capture user gaze.
+Create to create a simple 360 skybox which will automatically capture participant gaze.